UBC-InfoVis/2021-436V-tutorials/0_Web_Tutorial/0_Web_Tutorial.md

 #### Functions

 Here we list a few examples to show you the syntax for functions.
 In the following weeks you will learn more about anonymous functions, callbacks, and other features.
-XXX TODO ADD TEMPLATE LITERAL EXPLANATION DOWN TO NEXT SECTION XXX

 ```javascript
 // Call a function